 “It’s hard today to see a successful, peaceful Canada that doesn’t involve a successful, vibrant Indigenous economy,” said Eric In, Dragonfly’s Director of Investment.
 “When we talk about reconciliation, there is no path if there is no shared success with Indigenous communities.”

 Blair Miller, the Managing Partner of the TELUS Pollinator Fund for Good, is helping drive social impact across Canada.

 “We believe that through our partnership with Raven, in our investment in Indigenous-led and Indigenous-owned companies, that we are helping to bring capital, ideas, network, and opportunity directly to the Indigenous community and fostering the next generation of entrepreneurs.”

 One of the key pillars of The TELUS Pollinator Fund for Good is to build more inclusive communities by addressing systemic issues with respect to access to capital.

 “We believe this investment will foster the next generation of Indigenous entrepreneurs."

 For investors, Raven seeks to combine a strong social and environmental impact statement and generate competitive returns.
-The Raven Indigenous Impact Fund is creating the pathways into Indigenous communities, building critical relationships, and growing a large base of entrepreneurs and enterprises that are investment-ready.
+The Raven Indigenous Impact Fund is creating pathways into Indigenous communities, building critical relationships, and growing a large base of entrepreneurs and enterprises that are investment-ready.
 The fund is targeting a 6-8% (net IRR), 3-year investment period over a 10-year fund life.